-Filing a car insurance Claim after theft of the automobile is not the same as filing claim for any other reason.
-Theft represents total loss of value of the automobile and is equivalent to the complete destruction of the car in an Accident causing it to be written off as scrap.
+Filing a car insurance claim after the theft of the automobile is not the same as filing a claim for any other reason.
+Theft represents the total loss of value of the automobile and is equivalent to the complete destruction of the car in an accident causing it to be written off as scrap.
 While such accidents are not common, car theft in India is a lot more common.

 The First Information Report (FIR) is indispensable as it is official proof of the fact that the car has been stolen.
 The insurance cover requires the car owner to take all reasonable steps to recover the lost vehicle.
 Filing of FIR is indispensable and no insurance claims can be filed without this document.

 The RTO in your city should be informed of the theft of the vehicle.
 This will ensure the thief cannot simply transfer the vehicle to his or her name.
 The intimation must be done in writing and the acknowledgment must be submitted to the car insurance company.

 RTO Extract of the Registration Certificate